Mirandadaa/mica-gd300/lectures/proj-sound.md

 - length: 20-40 seconds
 - video format: 1280 x 720px (24fps or 30fps)
 - Technically, use vector shapes and animate with After Effects.
 Effects and textures are ok.
-- Submit not only the final video file but also your styleframes and storyboards.
+- Submit *not only the final video file* but also *your styleframes and storyboards*.

 ## Weekly schedule